-Trump has repeatedly told aides he wants to quit the WTO - Axios
+U.S. Treasury chief Mnuchin slams report that Trump wants to exit WTO

 The White House did not immediately respond to a request for comment.

-Last Friday, the United States ramped up its challenge to the global trading system, telling the WTO that appeals rulings in trade disputes could be vetoed if they took longer than the allowed 90 days.
+Last Friday, the United States told the Geneva-based WTO that appeals rulings in trade disputes could be vetoed if they took longer than the allowed 90 days.

+The statement by U.S. Ambassador Dennis Shea threatened to erode a key element of trade enforcement at the 23-year-old WTO: binding dispute settlement, widely seen as a major bulwark against protectionism.

+It came as Trump, who has railed against the WTO judges in the past, threatened to levy a 20 percent import tax on European Union cars, the latest in an unprecedented campaign of threats and tariffs to punish U.S. trading partners.

+Mnuchin was asked earlier on Friday if new trade tariffs the United States has imposed or threatened might wipe out gains from major tax cuts passed into law six months ago.

+“I can assure you that we are not going to do anything that wipes out all those benefits or does anything that has a significant risk on growth,” he told Fox Business Network.

-Reporting by Tom Miles; Additional Reporting by Eric Walsh in Washington; Editing by Kevin Liffey and Bernadette Baum
+Reporting by Tom Miles in Geneva; Additional reporting by Eric Walsh and Doina Chiacu in Washington; Editing by Bernadette Baum